harg74/stock-analysis/README.md

     Next j
 ```

-Below, are described the scored times for both codes:
+Below, are listed the scored times for both codes:

 ### 1. Non-Refactored script: